hyperschedule/hyperschedule/README.md

 ## Local development

 Install [Docker].
-Then, run

-    $ make docker

-to start a shell with all of the project dependencies already installed.
 At this point you can run the webapp locally by running

-    $ make dev
+    $ npm run dev

 This will build the static files and serve them to `localhost:5000`;
 to use a different port, just pass e.g. `PORT=5001` as an argument to